jonmikeli/azureiotdevicesimulator5-dps/docs/HowTo.md

  - 443
 [Ports](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-devguide-protocols) required to communicate with Microsoft Azure IoT Hub.

-Finally, you will need enough storage memory to build the Docker image and create your containers.

 ## Steps to run the simulator
 The Azure IoT Device Simulator needs three basic things before starting:
- - settings (need to be updated with proper connection settings)
+ - settings (need to be updated with proper values)
  - message templates (included by default)
- - deploy the REST API exposing Azure IoT Hub Service SDK (this is required because module identities cannot be created from the Azure IoT Hub Device SDK).
-The code is provided and it can also be containerized.
+ - deploy the REST API exposing the Azure IoT Hub Service SDK (this is required because module identities cannot be created from the Azure IoT Hub Device SDK).
+The code is provided.
+It can also be [containerized](https://github.com/jonmikeli/azureiotdevicesimulator5-dps/tree/master/containers).

- Once those items are ready, a single command runs the application.

 ### Settings
-Settings are based on files and environment variables.
+Settings are based on environment variables and on files (JSON).

 Environment variables:
  - ENVIRONMENT (Development, Release, null....or the environments you need to create)